Think "sport" and the words that spring to mind are

 and (in theory) the faster the ball will go when it blasts toward

 Photo: When you bowl, your brain instantly works out how to control your muscles to throw the ball to reach a precise position in space.
 On paper, that's simple physics, but it's amazing that our brains and bodies can do things like this instinctively, with no calculations at all.
-Photo by Jon Dasbach courtesy of US Navy.
+Photo by Jon Dasbach courtesy of US Navy and

 What do world-class footballers, cricket and tennis players, baseball champs, and even billiard

 players have in common?
 An instinctive ability to put a ball

 precisely where they want it to go, and often where their opponent